-The good and the bad of Post Offices is a hot topic with people being either very pro or vehemently against.
-I thought it worthwhile looking at both sides of the argument to see where the truth really lies on this.
+The Advantages and Disadvantages of Post Offices can be a hot topic with people being either very pro or vehemently against them.
+I thought it worthwhile looking at both sides of the argument to see where the truth lies on this.

 Table of Contents